ceres-solver/ceres-solver/docs/source/building.rst

      #   perform a source install of SuiteSparse (and uninstall the Ubuntu
      #   package if it is currently installed.

-We are now ready to build and test Ceres.
+We are now ready to build, test, and install Ceres.

 .. code-block:: bash